Towing Cost in Los Angeles California Freeway: What You'll Pay Right Now

 1. Call 911 first if unsafe - California Highway Patrol will dispatch a tow truck and secure the scene on busy freeways like I-5, I-405, or I-10.

-3. Ask for total cost upfront - LA tow operators must provide written estimates.
-Demand breakdown of base fee, mileage, and surcharges before they hook up.
+3. Ask for total cost upfront - LA tow operators must provide written estimates under California Business and Professions Code Section 22658.
+Demand a full breakdown of base fee, mileage rate, and every surcharge before they hook up your vehicle.
+If a driver refuses to provide this in writing, wait for the next truck.

-6. Document everything - Take photos of your car’s position, the tow truck, and get the driver’s license number.
-LA has strict towing regulations.
+6. Document everything - Take photos of your car’s position, the tow truck, license plate, and get the driver’s name and license number.
+LA has strict towing regulations and disputes are common.
+A timestamp photo of the odometer reading on the tow truck can be useful if you need to challenge mileage charges later.

 tow truck loading car Photo: Pexels